VadimCpp/vadimcpp/README.md

 ## Hi there 👋

 I am a senior full-stack developer with 20+ years of experience, Oslo-based.
 Technology-agnostic across web, mobile, and cloud.
-Experienced in AI-powered systems and AI-assisted development (Claude, Codex, Cursor), with a pragmatic focus on quality and maintainability.
+Experienced in AI-powered systems and AI-assisted development, with a pragmatic focus on quality and maintainability.

 _Arbeidsspråk: norsk, engelsk_